0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 # Content Delivery Network
-Facebook and almost all large sites these days use a CDN so ill quickly explain it A content delivery network is a global network of distributed servers that cache commonly requested static(images, js, html etc) resources, this means that instead of connecting to a server in let’s say Japan we connect to the closest edge server near us that returns the the resource for us(if it doesn’t have the resource or it’s a non cachable resource the edge server reaches out to the origin server and pulls it) it does this through any cast routing, any cast routing is a routing method where multiple servers worldwide all broadcast the same IP address, then internet routing protocols such as BGP handle routing requests to the closest server(usually), because the closest server will have the least hops
+Facebook and almost all large sites these days use a CDN so ill quickly explain it A content delivery network is a global network of distributed servers that cache commonly requested static(images, js, html etc) resources, this means that instead of connecting to a server in let’s say Japan we connect to the closest edge server near us that returns the the resource for us(if it doesn’t have the resource or it’s a non cachable resource the edge server reaches out to the origin server and pulls it) it does this through any cast routing, any cast routing is a routing method where multiple servers worldwide all broadcast the same IP address, then internet routing protocols such as BGP handle routing requests to the closest server(usually), because the closest server will have the least hops, this also has the added bonus that users never directly interact with the origin server, giving us a little bit of security

 # TCP Handshake